IdleRPGBot/idlerpg-guide/src/contributing.md

 If you want to check what your changes look like before you save them, mdbook offers options.

-Open your terminal in the project directory `idlerpg-guidebook` and enter the following:
+Open your terminal in the project directory `idlerpg-guide` and enter the following:

 ```sh
 $ mdbook build